Hear more about the challenge we are facing both globally and in Dorset from Low Carbon Dorset’s Renewable Energy Technical Officer:

 Indirect (through services)

-- Undertake detailed resource mapping to confirm Dorset has the technical resources to be self-sufficient.
-Potential sites can then be identified in the Local Plan
+- undertake detailed resource mapping to confirm Dorset has the technical resources to be self-sufficient.
+Potential sites to be identified in the Local Plan

 Influence and partnership

-- Dedicated resources to assisting with the expansion and awareness building of the Energy Local project in Dorset
+Dedicated resources to assist with the expansion and awareness building of the Energy Local project in Dorset